- The Parliamentary Joint Committee on Corporations and Financial Services report has been extended and is now due out 1 September 2020.

 Second auditing inquiry public hearing

-Reporting & Assurance Leader Amir Ghandar CA represented CA ANZ at the public hearings in Canberra on Friday, 29 November 2019.View the video here
+Reporting & Assurance Leader Amir Ghandar FCA represented CA ANZ at the public hearings in Canberra on Friday, 29 November 2019.View the video here

 Our overall approach is focused on being an active voice and facilitator in the debate, making a difference on the issues surrounding audit regulation and the future of audit, and advocating for sensible and effective solutions in the public interest.